BenC0/cintra-quote-calculator/BugList.md

 # Bugs

 ## General
+1. ~~Bundle Pricing not working - HR Outsourcing~~

-1. Quote seems to return slightly different figures when selecting weekly payroll options.
+2. Quote seems to return slightly different figures when selecting weekly payroll options.
 I suspect this is related to decimal places / floating point precision.

-2. Bundle Pricing not working - HR Outsourcing

 3. Capture Expense Pricing - One Time Fee, value equals 12% of Estimated Monthly Charges, can be toggled on/off.